-- 2.4 Messages Sent: This is a count of the "good" messages sent.
-When retransmission of messages is done, the retransmitted messages are not counted. - 2.5 Error Rate %: This the result of adding the Comm events and Timeouts together and dividing the sum by the Message Count field.
-Then multiplying the result by 100. - 2.6 Msg/Sec: When started this field will "hunt" for a few seconds, then as the download process progresses, it will stabilize at some value determined by the current baud rate and the current error rate.
-Most download records are the same size, so the length of each download record does not affect this field as much as might be expected. - 2.7 Address: This is a read only field that is established on the Start screen before entry here. - 2.8 BAUD: This is a read only field that is established on the START screen before entry here.
+- 2.5 Error Rate %: This the result of adding the Comm events and Timeouts together and dividing the sum by the MESSAGE COUNT field.
+Then multiplying the result by 100. - 2.6 MsgLen Msg/Sec: This is a dual use/display field.
+The first number is the length of the current download record in bytes.
+The second is the number of messages that are currently being sent.
+When started the MSG/SEC field will "hunt" for a few seconds, then as the download process progresses, it will stabilize at some value determined by the message size, the current baud rate and the current error rate.
+(Shorter messages get sent more rapidly and sending messages at higher baud rate also increases the Msg/Sec number.) - Most download records, other than header and footer records, are the same size, so the length of each download record does not affect this field as much as might be expected. - 2.7 Address: This is a read only field that is established on the Start screen before entry here. - 2.8 BAUD: This is a read only field that is established on the START screen before entry here.

-3. Centeral area:
+3. Central area: